After The Birth (Postnatal)

 Vaccinations

-The two vaccinations that are recommended in pregnancy are the Influenza vaccine and Pertussis (whooping cough) booster.
-I strongly recommend the Flu vaccine if you will be pregnant during winter.
-The seasonal vaccine is available in March each year and covers the latest Influenza strains.
-It is supplied free to pregnant women by the government, and is available through your GP.
+Three vaccinations that are recommended in pregnancy are the Influenza (Flu) vaccine, the Pertussis (whooping cough) booster and the COVID-19 vaccine or booster.
+I strongly recommend the Flu vaccine if you will be pregnant or have a young baby during winter.
+The best time for vaccine is usually May/June each year and covers the latest Influenza strains.
+It is supplied free to pregnant women by the government, and is available through your family doctor.
 It can be given safely in any trimester of pregnancy.
 You should consider it if travelling overseas in summer.

-I also recommend vaccination against Pertussis (whooping cough) for you, your partner and all the baby’s close contacts, especially grandparents.
-Whooping cough is not usually a problem during pregnancy, however it can be a very serious infection for newborn babies and infants.
+I also recommend vaccination for Pertussis (whooping cough) for you, your partner and all the baby’s close contacts, including grandparents.
+Whooping cough can be a very serious infection for newborn babies and infants.
 It is given together with Tetanus and Diphtheria.
-You can have the booster with your GP in the third trimester or soon after the birth, before leaving hospital, but during pregnancy is far better, as the baby receives passive immunity.
-I recommend having the booster at 28-32 weeks in every pregnancy.
+I recommend having the booster at 28 weeks in every pregnancy.
+I also recommend keeping up to date with COVID-19 vaccination, which can protect both you and your baby.

 ABA is a free 24/7 telephone service run by trained volunteers who all have experience at breastfeeding.
 They can give practical advice regarding any aspect of breastfeeding.
 You can join the Association to receive updated information on breastfeeding and baby products.
 They also have regular get-togethers and welcome new mums.

-Breastfeeding help & advice from lactation consultants.
+Breastfeeding help & advice from lactation consultants, who see you on a one-on-one basis When drop-in classes resume.
 For new mums who have birthed at POWPH.

 Monday–Friday 12.30–2pm.
 Appointment preferable – call 9650 4443